4paradigm/OpenMLDB/docs/en/reference/sql/dml/INSERT_STATEMENT.md

 ```

 **Description**
-- `INSERT` statement will insert data to online tables
+- `INSERT` statement only works in online execute mode

 ## Examples